Tree Preservation Orders & Trees in Conservation Areas

 How many Tree Preservation Orders are there in Inverclyde?

 In Inverclyde there are 32 TPOs.
-The link on this page provides details of where they are.
+Trees in Inverclyde’s 8 Conservation Areas are also protected.
+The links on this page provide details of where there are TPOs and Conservation Areas.

 What are Tree Preservation Orders?

 TPOs are a statutory means of control used to protect selected trees and woodlands where it is considered that their removal would have a particularly unacceptable and significant impact upon the local environment and its enjoyment by the public.

 A TPO may be made for individual trees, groups of trees, or woodlands and prohibits the cutting down, topping, lopping, uprooting, wilful damage or wilful destruction of trees.